Kymkim/LeekOS/README.md

 Wallpaper: [sakiika0513](https://www.pixiv.net/en/users/50549015)

 ## Artwork Removal Request
 If you see your artwork/media in this repository and want it removed.
-Please send me a message atoliver@kym-kim.com
+Please send me a message at oliver@kym-kim.com

+# Update Logs: